Kominto/Apolemia/README.md

 # Apolemia
-A small game framework coded entirely in C++
+A small C++ game framework using SDL2 and an homemade ECS

 **/!\ Very early in development, not functional yet**